Cowboy Bebop: Plot

-While much of the show is episodic in nature, the main story arc focuses on Spike and his deadly rivalry with Vicious, an ambitious criminal affiliated with the Red Dragon Syndicate.
-Spike and Vicious were once partners and friends, but when Spike began an affair with Vicious's girlfriend Julia and resolved to leave the Syndicate with her, Vicious sought to eliminate Spike by blackmailing Julia into killing him.
-Julia goes into hiding to protect herself and Spike, while Spike fakes his death to escape the Syndicate.
-In the present, Julia comes out of hiding and reunites with Spike, intending to complete their plan.
-Vicious, having staged a coup d'état and taken over the Syndicate, sends hitmen after the pair.
+While much of the show is episodic, the main story arc focuses on Spike and his deadly rivalry with Vicious, an ambitious and ruthless criminal of the Red Dragon Syndicate.
+Spike and Vicious were once partners and friends.
+However, when Spike begins an affair with Vicious's girlfriend Julia and resolves to leave the syndicate with her, Vicious seeks to eliminate Spike by blackmailing Julia into killing him.
+Julia hides to protect herself and Spike, while Spike fakes his death to escape the syndicate.
+In the present, Julia comes out of hiding and reunites with Spike, intending to make their planned future a reality.
+Vicious, having staged a coup d'état and taken over the syndicate, sends hitmen after the pair.
 Julia is killed, leaving Spike alone.
-Spike leaves the Bebop after saying a final goodbye to Faye and Jet.
+Spike leaves the Bebop after finally apologizing to Faye and Jet.
 Upon infiltrating the syndicate, he finds Vicious on the top floor of the building and confronts him after dispatching the remaining Red Dragon members.
 The final battle ends with Spike killing Vicious, only to be seriously wounded himself in the ensuing confrontation.
-Looking up to the sky, Spike sees Julia.
-The series concludes as Spike descends the main staircase of the building into the rising sun before eventually falling to the ground.
+Looking up to the sky, Spike sees a vision of Julia.
+The series concludes as Spike descends the main staircase of the building into the rising sun before eventually falling to the ground in front of the remaining syndicate members, presumably dead.

 Genre and themes

-Watanabe created a special tagline for the series to promote it during its original presentation, calling it "a new genre unto itself".
+Shinichirō Watanabe created a special tagline for the series to promote it during its original presentation, calling it "a new genre unto itself".
 The line was inserted before and after commercial breaks during its Japanese and US broadcasts.
 Later, Watanabe called the phrase an "exaggeration".
-The show is a hybrid of multiple genres, including westerns and pulp fiction.
+The show is a hybrid of multiple genres, most notably Westerns, noirs, pulp fiction.
 One reviewer described it as "space opera meets noir, meets comedy, meets cyberpunk".
 It has also been called a "genre-busting space Western".

 The musical style was emphasized in many of the episode titles.
-Multiple philosophical themes are explored using the characters, including existentialism, existential boredom, loneliness, and the effect of the past on the protagonists.
+Multiple philosophical themes are explored throughout the series using the characters, including existentialism, existential boredom, loneliness, and the effects of the past.
 Other concepts referenced include environmentalism and capitalism.
 The series also makes specific references to or pastiches multiple films, including the works of John Woo and Bruce Lee, Midnight Run, 2001: A Space Odyssey, and Alien.
-The series also includes extensive references and elements from science fiction, bearing strong similarities to the cyberpunk fiction of William Gibson.
+Additionally, the series incorporates extensive references and elements from science fiction, bearing strong similarities to the cyberpunk fiction of William Gibson.
 Several planets and space stations in the series are made in Earth's image.
 The streets of celestial objects such as Ganymede resemble a modern port city, while Mars features shopping malls, theme parks, casinos and cities.
-Cowboy Bebops universe is filled with video players and hyperspace gates, eco-politics and fairgrounds, spaceships and Native American shamans.
 This setting has been described as "one part Chinese diaspora and two parts wild west".